Baker: Phased reopening won’t begin unless Mass. sees ‘sustained downward trends’ in key coronavirus stats

 “This phased-in process can’t begin until we see sustained downward trends in many of the data elements that we talk about every day,” Baker said.
 “The data we’re looking for includes several factors, such as positive test rates, hospitalization rates, and fatalities.”

-Another critical statistic that the state’s reopening advisory board is eying is the number of hospitals that are treating COVID-19 patients under “surge conditions,” according to Baker.
+Another critical statistic that the state’s reopening advisory board is closely monitoring is the number of hospitals that are treating COVID-19 patients under “surge conditions,” according to Baker.

 “What that means is several weeks ago, when we canceled elective surgeries, we worked with our healthcare providers to add more staff and more beds to the system to cope with the increase of COVID-19 patients,” Baker explained.